xemantic/shader-web-background/README.md

   // supplied canvas to use for shading
   canvas: document.getElementById("my-canvas"),
   // called only once before the first run
-  // although it is called after first onResize to already operate on proper sizing
   onInit: (ctx) => {
-    // so we can get access to actual dimensions and center the mouse
+    // we can center the mouse even before any "mousemove" event occurs
+    // note, we are
-    // representation even before any "mousemove" event occurs mouseX = ctx.cssWidth / 2.
+    mouseX = ctx.cssWidth / 2;
-    mouseY = ctx.cssHeight / 2.
+    mouseY = ctx.cssHeight / 2;
-    ctx.iFrame = 0;
+    // for convenience you can store your attributes on context ctx.iFrame = 0;
   },
   onResize: (width, height, ctx) => {
-    // for convenience you can store your attributes on context ctx.iMinDimension = Math.min(width, height);
+    ctx.iMinDimension = Math.min(width, height);
   },
   onBeforeFrame: (ctx) => {